-When you take a bite of Beef and Vegetable Pita Pocket by Chef Azmin Ghahreman, you may think you’re at his famous Sapphire Laguna Restaurant; but think again as you may be at St Anne’s school in Laguna, Niguel or one of the other schools his meals are served at.
+When you take a bite of Beef and Vegetable Pita Pocket by Chef Azmin Ghahreman, you may think you’re at his famous Sapphire Laguna Restaurant; but think again as you may be at St. Anne’s school in Laguna Niguel, Calif., or one of the other schools where his meals are served.

 Along the way, Chef Azmin didn’t encounter objections, just “adjustments.”
 Of course, with 800 students in one school, and 1,600 parents, you’re dealing with 2,400 different viewpoints.

-Program advisors including the School Nutritional Board—a group of doctors, nutritionists and dietitians—guide Ghahreman’s menu selections, which he bases on the Mediterranean Food Pyramid.
+Program advisors including the School Nutritional Board—a group of doctors, nutritionists and dietitians—guide Chef Azmin’s menu selections, which he bases on the Mediterranean Food Pyramid.
 Their recommendations include: Cut excess sugar and corn syrup; use organic milk and meat with no hormones/antibiotics; eliminate nut products; cut sodium and eliminate MSG.

 Breaded chicken and fries are baked instead of fried, and portion size is planned according to age with every item under 450 calories.
 Menus favor complex carbohydrates from whole grains such as brown rice or whole wheat.

-“What’s most important is a balanced diet,” says Chef Azmin who takes time to give high-fives to kids in lunch lines, encouraging new menu experiences: “Try Teriyaki Chicken with brown rice, today, and Halibut Tacos with black bean salsa, tomorrow.
+“What’s most important is a balanced diet,” says Chef Azmin who takes time to give high-fives to kids in lunch lines, encouraging new menu choices: “Try Teriyaki Chicken with brown rice, today, and Albacore Tuna Wraps with black bean salsa, tomorrow.
 Next week we’ll have your favorite, Chicken Quesadillas.”